deis/deisrel/README.md

 # Installing deisrel

-You can install `deisrel` by installing the latest release:
+You can install the latest version of `deisrel` from the following links:

 - [linux-amd64](https://storage.googleapis.com/deisrel/deisrel-latest-linux-amd64)
 - [darwin-amd64](https://storage.googleapis.com/deisrel/deisrel-latest-darwin-amd64)